Ben: And What is Your Reaction To The Small Space

 Irving Penn’s “Salvador Dalí” and “Georgia O’Keeffe”

 Similarly, Ben asked each of his subjects what their biggest life lesson has been.
-My response, apart from lamenting that I didn’t think I’d learned biggest life lesson yet, was Audre Lorde’s quote,
+My response, apart from lamenting that I didn’t think I’d learned the biggest life lesson yet, was Audre Lorde’s quote:

 “The necessary ingredient needed to make the past work for the future is our energy in the present, metabolizing one into the other.”